lupantech/ineqmath/README.md

 ./run_test_data_gemma.sh
 ```

 To run other supported models, see the [Supported LLM Engines](#supported-llm-engines) section for details and example scripts.
-For example, to run an OpenAI‑family model, run:
+For example, to run the OpenAI‑family models, run:
 ```bash
 ./run_test_data_openai.sh
 ```